Can a Cybersecurity Parametric Cost Model be Developed?

 Webcast

-In this webcast, Christopher Miller shares insights from a Carnegie Mellon University Software Engineering Institute study on cybersecurity cost estimating that can help national security organizations successfully deploy parametric cost modeling.
+Christopher Miller shares insights from an SEI study that can help national security organizations successfully deploy parametric cost modeling.

 Publisher